Hey there, time traveller!

 In statements on the subject, Fletcher has never made a secret of the fact the period immediately following his accident was one of great despondency and uncertainty; his injuries were so severe, he several times nearly "drowned in my own phlegm."
 And since the injury, he has had to go through numerous invasive and painful surgeries to stabilize his condition.

 'I have to live in my mind now.
-If my cognitive functions are compromised in any way, I'm not interested in going on'
+If my cognitive functions are compromised in any way, I'm not interested in going on'-- Manitoba Tory MP Steven Fletcher, who was left paralyzed from the neck down by a 1996 car crash

 The two bills, when combined with his own experience, raise an inevitable and important question: If physician-assisted suicide had been available in 1996, would he have chosen death over life?